yaelatletl/-godot-gj-api-h/README.md

 5. Get the response from the plugin - it's the parsed JSON to godot directory, which is the "response" part from GameJoltAPI.

 # Sample usage

+This project is the prepared Godot sample of how to use this GameJolt plugin.
+Just open it in Godot and test calls to GameJolt.

 Create godot project.
 Create folder addons/gamejolt and put plugin files there.